joannakl/aps_s20/syllabus.markdown

 # Homework / Weekly Problem Sets
 ---

 Each week you will have a problem set to solve (4-5 problems of varying difficulty).
 Each problem set is weighted equally.
+No late submissions will be accepted for the homework problems.

 # Online Contests
 ---

 Throughout the semester we will let you know about various online contests.
-You need to participate in one or more and submit passing solutions to four different problems (in a single contest or in multiple ones).
+You need to participate in one or more and submit passing solutions to six different problems (in a single contest or in multiple ones).
+Think of this as practice of your skills in the real world.

-# Participation
----

-You are expected to actively participate during the lectures, recitations and on the discussion forum.

 # Academic Integrity Policy
 ---